May 12, 2026

 • Family support: Depending on your relationship with your family, you could also consider asking a relative to lend you money to cover an emergency expense.

-• Employer paycheck advance programs: Also called earned wage access programs (EWA), these are options like MoneyLion Instacash® that let you use wages from your paycheck based on eligibility ahead of payday with 0% interest, though keep in mind that this isn't a loan.
+• Employer paycheck advance programs: Also called earned wage access (EWA) programs, these options, like MoneyLion Instacash®, let you use wages from your paycheck, based on eligibility, ahead of payday with 0% interest, though keep in mind that this isn't a loan.

 Whichever option you choose, prioritize predictable payments, transparent costs and options that support your credit health in the long term.
 For most, this means avoiding payday loans — the fee cycles are short, but they stack up fast.